frida/frida-website/_i18n/en/_docs/stalker.md

   g_printerr ("\t" G_STRINGIFY (name) "s: %u\n", total_##name##s)

 ```

 These counters can be displayed by the following routine.
-They appear to only be
+They are only meant
-used by the unit testing framework rather than being exposed to the user through
+to be used by the test-suite rather than being exposed to the user through the
-the API.
+API.

 ```
 #define GUM_PRINT_ENTRYGATE_COUNTER(name) \